 Once on the pasture there are no surfaced paths and the terrain is sloping and uneven in parts and can become very muddy, particularly during wet winter months.

-Cattle graze the pasture between about May and December.
-These are generally friendly and take little notice of people passing but please do not allow dogs to harass the cattle.
+Cattle graze the pasture between May and December.
+These are generally friendly and take little notice of people passing, but please do not allow dogs to harass the cattle.

 No camping, fishing or fires are allowed on the pasture.